 4) Pick a good pot for your Olive Tree

 Terracotta or wood is a preferable choice when growing olive trees in pots or containers.
 This is because they are more ‘breathable’ options and will help with drainage and insulation.
 A good quality plastic pot however, has the benefit of being more lightweight and less prone to breakage.
 As with most pot grown plants, olive trees do not like frozen roots.
-It’s a good idea to insulate the inside of the pot with bubble insulation before you plant.
 Raising the pot on ‘feet’ will also ensure water can freely drain away.

 5) Change your pot